aadichhotu/Hello-world/README.md

 This is my new Repository
 I am a fast learner
 and I commit to do single thing at a time
+Only preparation can take us so far after that we have got to take few leaps of faith